FedorMorgunov/STAD/README.md

 ### **Training**

+> [!IMPORTANT]
+> Before starting training, make sure to adjust the `batch_size` parameter in the config according to your available GPU memory.
+(A larger batch size requires more VRAM.)

 In each config file you can set the hyperparameters.
 The default parameters achieve the best results reported in the paper.

 Update the args 'data_dir', 'test_path', 'dataset_path_to_robust' with the path where you stored the datasets.